[This page is no longer current. Please refer to this post for Summer 2021 information.]

 For travelers coming from outside of Alaska: Currently, out-of-state arrivals to Alaska must either undergo a COVID-19 test—and results must come up negative—no more than 72 hours before arriving in Alaska, or take a test when they arrive.
 Please note that if you choose to be tested when you arrive, you will need to quarantine until you receive negative results, and you will also be responsible for the cost of the test.

 Cancellations & Changes

 However, we do not have change fees!
 If you book and then realize you can’t come on your original dates, you may change your reservation dates without any fees as long as your trip is the same length.
 (We may charge the difference if you move to a higher-rate period or add to the length of your trip.)
 You can also move your trip to the summer of 2022, without any change fees, or we can hold your deposit as credit if you’re not sure about your future dates.

 Please view the full Terms and Conditions for further details on this policy.

-Our standard cleaning process between reservations was already quite detailed, so as we’ve been matching up our process with recommendations from the CDC, we have found that, fortunately, we’ve only needed to make minimal changes in order to make sure we’re cleaning and sanitizing to current recommended levels.
+Our standard cleaning process between reservations was already quite detailed, and as we’ve been matching up our process with recommendations from the CDC, we have found that, fortunately, we’ve only needed to make minimal changes in order to make sure we’re cleaning and sanitizing to current recommended levels.

 In addition to implementing a 3-day minimum waiting period between reservations, we are also